yssource/crp/src/title-page.md

-# Rust Phrasebook for C++ Programmers
+# C++ to Rust Phrasebook

 The goal of this book is to make programming in Rust less frustrating for C++ programmers by providing translations of common C++ idioms and patterns into idiomatic Rust.
-Along with the translations, there are explanations of the reasons for the differences and descriptions of the and engineering trade-offs involved.
+Along with the translations, we provide descriptions of the engineering trade-offs involved.
 The translations are often not straightforward transliterations.
-Instead, they are more comprehensive changes of to how to approach, using Rust, the kinds of problems that the C++ idioms and patterns are intended to address.

-The book is structured to make it possible to read it front-to-back.
-Ideally, after reading this book, one's "idiom list" for Rust should be significantly more robust, leading to a more enjoyable and productive experience programming in Rust.
+They demonstrate how to holistically follow Rust's philosophy in addressing systems programming problems through the lens of comparable C++ idioms.

+The book can be read front-to-back, but is designed to be used random-access: when you are writing Rust code and think, "I know how to do this in C++ but not Rust", then look for the corresponding chapter in this book.
 The chapters are also organized around C++ concepts instead of Rust concepts, to aid C++ programmers in finding a specific solution to a problem in terms that will be natural to them while they are learning Rust.

+**This iteration is a first draft of a subset of the full book.
+Our current goal is to get early feedback on the utility of this format before writing the remaining chapters.**

 ## Other resources